Comparison of static and dynamic random forests models for EHR data in the presence of competing risks: predicting central line-associated bloodstream infection: References

-\leavevmode\vadjust pre{\hypertarget{ref-van2015spline}{}} Van Hoorde, Kirsten, Sabine Van Huffel, Dirk Timmerman, Tom Bourne, and Ben Van Calster.
+Van Hoorde, Kirsten, Sabine Van Huffel, Dirk Timmerman, Tom Bourne, and Ben Van Calster.
 2015. {``A Spline-Based Tool to Assess and Visualize the Calibration of Multiclass Risk Predictions.''} \emph{Journal of Biomedical Informatics} 54: 283--93.